*We may earn a commission for purchases made using our links. Please see our disclosure to learn more.

 General Cooking Tips

 Before cooking any of these mushrooms, it’s best to wipe them clean with a damp cloth as opposed to washing them with water.
 Using a cloth will prevent excess moisture causing sagging and mushiness during cooking.
 Most of the above mushroom species can also be pickled and kept for months stored at room temperature or freeze-dried to be used later in liquid-based dishes such as soups and stews.
-You can also turn some such as Lion’s mane or Shiitake mushrooms into dry powder form (by drying them first in the sun and grinding them later) to be used in sauces, soups or drinks such as tea.
+You can also turn some such as Lion’s mane or Shiitake mushrooms into dry powder form (dry them first in the sun and grind them later) using them in sauces, soups or drinks such as tea.

 Medicinal mushrooms are species of edible mushrooms that are best known for their high medicinal value as opposed to their culinary value (taste, texture, aroma).
 Some have reportedly been used for centuries in traditional folk remedies for various health ailments.
 Despite the lack of modern studies proving their medicinal value, existing evidence from the old times indicates very promising health benefits.